LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Shared reserved instances and Savings Plans discounts across accounts
   * API is available to automate AWS account creation
   * AWS Tag Policies, managed through AWS Organizations, allows administrators to define rules for tag keys and values.
-    * Able to then attach tag policies to the applicable OU to enforce uniform tagging behavior across accounts, automatically apply to all member accounts.
+    * Able to then attach tag policies to the applicable OU to enforce uniform tagging behavior across accounts, automatically applying to all member accounts.
     * These policies do not directly prevent resource creation, running, etc., but they play a governance and auditing role, helping organizations monitor and enforce consistent tagging and visibility by flagging noncompliant resources.
   * Advantages
     * Multi Account vs One Account Multi VPC